 Then, everything turned sour with the Ides of March.
 Around the middle of March, Mike was very distraught and blamed himself for the Challenger explosion on January 28, 1986.
 Shortly after, he took Mona's car key one night while we were sleeping and drove the Mazda away.
 In the middle of the night, we received a phone call from the police notifying us that Mike had been arrested at a toll booth for non-payment of a toll and not having a driver's license.
 After he was taken into custody, he broke his glasses and tried cutting his wrists.
 Deemed suicidal, Mike was taken to a mental hospital in Anne Arundel County where we lived.

-We talked with the doctors at Crownsville and they had diagnosed Mike as being schizophrenic.
-After taking medication for three or four weeks and getting his schizophrenia under control, Mike was released to our custody about the end of April.
+We talked with the doctors at Crownsville and they diagnosed Mike as being schizophrenic.
+After taking medication for three or four weeks and getting his schizophrenia under control, Mike was released into our custody about the end of April.

 1987 — Mona Takes Control of All Money